ibm-cloud-docs/cephaas/enable-fusion-services.md

 - You may see temporary errors in the UI during this time.
 - Quota update operations may fail temporarily.
 - These conditions are expected and should resolve automatically once enablement completes.

-If errors persist after 10 minutes, wait a few minutes and retry your operation.
-For persistent issues, see [Getting help and support](/docs/cephaas?topic=cephaas-getting-help-and-support).

 ## Next steps
 {: #enable-fusion-services-next}